Biosphere Reserves Institute

 What

-Advance the guidelines for research in BRs.
+Advance research guidelines in BRs.

 Exchange and collaborate among European BRs.